 TU Dublin has a unique mentorship programme for female students in Engineering and Computing to address gender equality.
-The purpose is to bring students, ranging from females in apprenticeship up through postgraduates in engineering and computing, together with women role models who are actively working in ABB, Amazon, Arup, Dublin City Council, Eaton Intelligent Power, Eigrid, ESB, MasterCard, SAP, Schneider Electric and Workhuman.
+The purpose is to bring students, ranging from females in apprenticeship up through postgraduates in engineering and computing, together with women role models who are working in ABB, Amazon, Arup, Dublin City Council, Eaton Intelligent Power, Eigrid, ESB, MasterCard, SAP, Schneider Electric and Workhuman.
 Training for mentors and TU Dublin staff is provided by Engineers Ireland.

 At the mentoring events, TU Dublin students will have the opportunity to discuss and learn from women working in industry about how the skills and knowledge they are currently learning will not only be applied at third-level but also in a professional workplace.
 In addition, through this initiative, students will be able to discover more about the range of career opportunities that are available and what to expect from the workplace.

 Discussing the programme, Leslie Shoemaker, Programme Coordinator, explains, “Research shows that mentorship works.
 Our goal is to provide female students with role models who can offer guidance about career opportunities in engineering, provide support and tools for navigating these male-dominated industries, and entice and retain more women in these fields.
 We need to dispel the myth that these are male-only professions.
 We need young women to understand how engineering and computing are great and rewarding career options where they can really make difference.”

 Why Create This Initiative?